collective/collective.timedevents/collective/timedevents/README.txt

 Overview
 --------

 collective.timedevents fires clock based Zope 3 events.
-They can make Zope application react to the computer clock.
+They can make Zope application react to timers.
-This is useful for creating services where something must happen regurlarly or after a certain period of time has expired.
+This is useful for creating services where something must happen regurlarly or after a certain period has expired.

 This is a developer level product.
+This product is indended to replace Products.TickingMachine with more robust Zope 3 codebase.

 Usage
 -----